mac-comp240/hw-asm-arith-decode/README.md

-When things are different between your .s and the completed one, you may get something like this (your will be different):
+When things are different between your .s and the completed one, you may get something like this (yours will be different):

 	diff -I '.ident*' arith.s arith_complete.s
 	14c14